deviousname/susbot/README.md

 chromedriver can be found here:  https://chromedriver.chromium.org/downloads

-Firefox users should work too, and they will need to get their corresponding Firefox (geckodriver) driver.

-Firefox drivers can be found here: https://github.com/mozilla/geckodriver/releases

 To run it: right click on susbot_main.py and open with IDLE then press F5 to run.
 Doubleclicking the file does not work.